andretietz/retroauth/README.md

 Have fun trying!

 ## What's left to do?
+* Some helper methods of the AuthAccountManager
 * Tests.
 Right now there are no tests whatsoever.
-Not only this is a reason to NOT USE THIS LIBRARY IN PRODUCTION YET
-* Does anyone has a good idea how to get rid of the small service implementation? (without an ids.xml!, since the developer is not forced to create it)

 ## Pull requests are welcome